mopidy/mopidy-pandora/README.rst

 v0.1.7 (UNRELEASED)
 ----------------------------------------

+- Add support for playing advertisements.
+This should prevent free Pandora accounts from locking up.
 - Configuration parameter 'auto_set_repeat' has been renamed to 'auto_setup' - please update your Mopidy configuration file.
 - Now resumes playback after a track has been rated.
 - Enhanced auto_setup routines to ensure that 'consume', 'shuffle', and 'single' modes are disabled as well.